Greenbaum-Lab/SNPnmi/readme.md

 A module which holds utitlity modules and helpers

 ### tests
-A module  holds tests for the different steps
+A module which holds tests for the different steps

 ### notebooks
 This is where we store adhoc and dev-test notebooks